 Click the Troubleshoot link to open Windows 10 activation troubleshooter.
 And get your copy of Windows 10 activated after hardware changes.
 If the troubleshooter fails to activate your copy of Windows 10.
 You will see a link labeled I changed hardware on this device recently.

 Click the I changed hardware on this device recently link.
-This will display a page where you need to enter your Microsoft account email address as well as password.
+This will display a page where you need to enter your Microsoft account email address as well as your password.

 You need to select your Windows 10 PC from the devices list.
 Check the box labeled This is the device I am using right now and then click the Activate button to activate your copy of Windows 10.